3 Main Reasons Why Perennials Die Over the Winter

 They aren’t the Right Horticultural Zone

-The zone for our Edmonton area is zone 3 and we can get away with quite a few zone 4 perennials.
+The zone for our Edmonton area is zone 3, but we can get away with quite a few zone 4 perennials.
 For most people who live in rural areas, zone 3 is the highest they can go.
-Because of the warming influence of cities, zone 4 perennials tend to better in town.
+Because of the warming influence of cities, zone 4 perennials tend to do better in town.
 Sometimes perennials surprise us when we try to stretch the zone, but other times they don’t.
 You can look at it as better to have loved & lost than to have never loved at all.

 Remember to read labels so you have the right zone and always ask questions if you are unsure of the cold tolerance of perennials you would like to purchase.

-They got Too Dry
+They Got Too Dry

-They got Too cold
+They Got Too cold

 There are a couple of things that typically wear down perennials during the winter months.
 Getting too cold is one of them.
 If there is not enough snow coverage when it is extremely cold (-10 and colder), the roots can get colder than they can tolerate, despite their zone rating.
 This is why snow cover is essential.
 Snow, with its plentiful air spaces serves as a great insulator for perennials.
 Any time that you are shovelling a side walk or clearing snow, be sure to throw extra snow over your plants.
-Check out our blog on Why Snow is Good

-Another thing that kills perennials is the freeze thaw cycle that often happens sometime in January or February in our area.
-The rising and falling temperatures do a number on perennials because they can’t decide to grow or not.
+Another thing that kills perennials is the freeze thaw cycle that often happens sometime in January or February in the Edmonton area.
+The rising and falling temperatures do a number on perennials because they can’t decide wheth to grow or not.
 If the snow begins to melt off of your perennials, throw some snow on them from another part of your garden or yard.
 This will keep your perennial in its winter sleeping mode longer.

 For either of the above, applying a layer of protective mulch of 4-6” will go a long way to shield it from the cold or the freeze-thaw yoyo cycle and improve its chances of survival.
 Apply mulch in the late fall as temperatures regularly fall below freezing and it looks like the snow will begin to fly.
 Any kind of organic mulch will do here – try cedar mulch, leaf mulch, or mixed mulches.
 All of these have a good insulation factor.
-See The Magic of Mulch